 Clubs and organizations at Sacred Heart Academy cover every interest, how many will you join?

-SHA has more than 60 clubs and organizations full of Valkyrie enthusiasm, leadership, and vision.
+SHA has dozens of clubs and organizations full of Valkyrie enthusiasm, leadership, and vision.
 You can even start your own club!
 Whatever your interests, you're sure to find ways to get involved, meet new friends, take on leadership roles and join the amazing Sacred Heart community!
 Athletic teams, academic organizations and special-interest clubs are the HEART and SOUL of SHA, and where you're likely to meet your closest friends.
 Jump right in!

 Click on the club names below for a brief description!
-If you have any questions about joining, creating, or leading a club at SHA, reach out to Ms. Oliva (Ashy), Clubs and Activities Coordinator at [email protected]
+If you have any questions about joining, creating, or leading a club at SHA, reach out to Ms. Link, Assistant Principal for Student Life a [email protected]